-Back in the 1990s, I worked in New York with nutritionist Oz Garcia.
+I first learned about the health benefits of collagen back in the 1990s, when I worked in New York with nutritionist Oz Garcia.
 Oz was very cutting-edge with nutritional supplement recommendations, and we had an entire dispensary filled with all kinds of high-end brands of designer vitamins, exotic nootropics from Europe, and injectables like glutathione and alpha-lipoic acid.
 Top-of-the line stuff.

 And right there on the shelf alongside these superstar supplements was a big carton of plain old Knox gelatin.